chukwumaokere/JavaScriptTrainingExercises/README.md

 Run the files like: `node AsyncAwait/index.js` to ensure the JavaScript is valid.
 Then make it so that the tests pass.

+Make sure all relevant functions are exported.
+I will not export every function for you but the test WILL look to import it.
+If its not properly exported, the tests will fail.
+Learn how to export.

 This project runs better in [VSCode](https://code.visualstudio.com/) so I highly recommend you use that IDE for working on this project.

 `node_modules` is hidden to ignore distractions, but if you ran `npm install` you can rest assured that it will install the necessary files.